 Saco attorney Bre Kidman, the first Democrat to join, says she jumped in the race because so few others from her party have taken the plunge.
 “Maine deserves more than a career politician in the Senate,” she says.
 “Change is coming.”

 And then there’s Portland attorney Tiffany Bond, who last fall ran as an Independent for the District 2 Congressional seat eventually won by Golden.
 She hasn’t officially declared.
-But recently, she has been publically pondering – mostly via her fast-growing Twitter presence – a second independent race, this one against Collins.
+But recently, she has been publicly pondering – mostly via her fast-growing Twitter presence – a second independent race, this one against Collins.

 Imagining the “most crowd-sourced campaign possible,” Bond is seeking to capitalize on social media exposure, networking and fundraising potential to build her own grassroots base.